Good software quality attributes

 - Lack of standards between different OS systems

-In software development, it is crucial to perform numerous and extensive tests to ensure the final product meets expectations.
+In software engineering, it is crucial to perform numerous and extensive tests to ensure the final product meets expectations.
 So, what exactly is testability?

 Testability indicates how effectively the application allows software testers to perform tests aligned with predefined test cases and criteria.
 It also assesses the ease with which QA engineers can develop test criteria for a dedicated system.
 However, testability is more than that.
 It also defines: